✨ Get to know Boldin’s AI Planner Assistant

 Medicare.gov lets you research plan quality and performance ratings.

 U.S. News and World Report is also a reliable source.
-They evaluate all insurance companies and the plans they offer in each state.
-See the Best Medicare Advantage Plans and the Best Medicare Part D Plans.
+They evaluate all insurance companies.
+See their Best Medicare Advantage Plans and best plans by state.

 Even with supplemental coverage, prescription co-pays can add up.
 To save money, discuss your concerns with your doctor.
 Ask if they will prescribe a less expensive alternative or a generic.